 - A 2009 study published in the Journal of Sports Science and Medicine, by a team of researchers led by R. A. Souza.
 The study examined the effects of high-dose of short term creatine supplementation (5gm/kg/day for 1 week) and long term creatine supplementation (1gm/kg/day for 4-8weeks) on liver and kidney in sedentary and exercised rats.
 The study showed mixed results: the long term creatine supplementation (4-8weeks) may adversely affect kidney and liver structure and function of sedentary rats.
 But no such effect was seen in exercising rats.

-- A randomised, double blind, placebo controlled study, was published in the Journal of International Society of Sports Nutrition, by a team of researchers led by R. Lugaresi, in 2013.
+- A randomized, double-blind, placebo-controlled study, was published in the Journal of International Society of Sports Nutrition, by a team of researchers led by R. Lugaresi, in 2013.
 The participants were given either creatine (20gm/day for 5 days followed by 5gm/day throughout the trial) or a placebo for 12 weeks.
 All the participants underwent resistance training throughout the period and ate a high-protein diet.
 After 12 weeks there was no effect on kidney function of the subjects taking creatine.

 - A 2011 study published in the European Journal of Applied Physiology, by a team of Brazilian researchers, led by B. Gualano.
-This was a randomised, double blind, placebo controlled study to assess the effects of creatine supplementation on kidney function in type-2 diabetic patients.
+This was a randomized, double-blind, placebo-controlled study to assess the effects of creatine supplementation on kidney function in type-2 diabetic patients.
 The patients were allocated to randomly have creatine or a placebo for 12 weeks.
 All the patients were exercising during the study.
-The study found no effect of creatine supplementation on the kidney function of the diabetic patients, which opens up a new window for research, for the therapeutic use of creatine on diabetic patients.
+The study found no effect of creatine supplementation on the kidney function of diabetic patients, which opens up a new window for research, for the therapeutic use of creatine on diabetic patients.

 - In another study performed on the postmenopausal women (age, 58+3years), published in the journal Applied Physiology, Nutrition and Metabolism, in 2011, by a team of Brazilian researchers, gave either creatine (20gm/day for 1 week and 5gm/day thereafter) or a placebo for 12 weeks.
 Again there was no effect seen on the kidney function or filtration rates of these women.

-- A 2008 randomized, double-blind, placebo controlled study published in the European Journal of Applied Physiology, by B. Gualano and fellow researchers, evaluates the effects of creatine supplementation (10gm/day) on renal function in healthy sedentary males (18-35year old) submitted to exercise training for 3 months.
-High dose of creatine supplementation over 3 months does not provoke any renal dysfunction in healthy males undergoing aerobic training.
+- A 2008 randomized, double-blind, placebo-controlled study published in the European Journal of Applied Physiology, by B. Gualano and fellow researchers, evaluates the effects of creatine supplementation (10gm/day) on renal function in healthy sedentary males (18-35year old) submitted to exercise training for 3 months.
+A high dose of creatine supplementation over 3 months does not provoke any renal dysfunction in healthy males undergoing aerobic training.

 - A 2003 study published in the journal Nephrology Dialysis Transplantation, by a Belgian research team led by Y. E. C. Taes, investigated the effect of prolonged creatine ingestion on renal function in rats with normal kidney function or pre-existing kidney failure.
 Creatine supplementation does not impair kidney function in animals with pre-existing renal failure or in control animals.